Applying for a TPT License

 Once licensed, if a business is closed or moved to a new location, the unique location number for that business will no longer be valid.
 ADOR will assign a new location number to a business if that business is moved to a new location.
 If a new expansion or location is opened for a business, the new location will be issued a new location number.

-There are three ways to apply for a TPT license, which includes the following:
+There are four ways to apply for a TPT license, which includes the following:

 This option enables businesses to register, file and pay TPT online (except for construction contractors).

 Setup Your AZTaxes.gov Account

 This step-by-step guide will help you with new user registration and setting up your AZTaxes.gov account, CLICK HERE.